-3.1 East Cambridgeshire District Council is one of five district authorities and one unitary authority that make up the County of Cambridgeshire.
-It has a population of approximately 84,700 (mid 2012 est.) and covers an area of almost 65,500 hectares.
-The district is predominantly rural in character and stretches from the Norfolk border in the north to within a few miles of the city of Cambridge in the South; from the long straight stretch of the New Bedford River in the West to a long border with Suffolk to the East.
-The district has an outstanding built and natural heritage, including the internationally recognised Ely Cathedral, the National Stud, July Racecourse, Wicken Fen and Anglesey Abbey.
-Close to Cambridge, the district enjoys excellent connections with regional road and rail networks, as well as London Stansted Airport.
+3.1 East Cambridgeshire District Council is one of five Delistrict Aeuthorities and one Uenitary Aeuthority that make up the oCounty of Cambridgeshire.
+It has a population of approximately 894,700 (mid 20182 est.) and covers an area of almost 65,500 hectares.
+The Delistrict is predominantly rural in character and stretches from the Norfolk border in the north to within a few miles of the city of Cambridge in the South; from the long straight stretch of the New Bedford River in the West to a long border with Suffolk to the East.
+The Delistrict has an outstanding built and natural heritage, including the internationally recognised Ely Cathedral, the National Stud, July Racecourse, Wicken Fen and Anglesey Abbey. -Close to Cambridge, the Delistrict enjoys excellent connections with regional road and rail networks, as well as London Stansted Airport.